 I am collaborating with Dr. Chip Gerfen (NIH) to trace cortical and striatal circuits throughout the brain using a combination of retrograde/anterograde viral reagents and whole brain imaging/reconstruction.

-Research Interest SummaryOrganization of mouse cortical circuitry underlying control of movement.
+One-Line Research DescriptionOrganization of mouse cortical circuitry underlying control of movement.

 I am interested in understanding how the specific cell types in motor cortex are connected, and how these specific connections enable motor cortex to control movement.